MoonlightTaVi/SampleRabbitMQ/README.md

 >
 > One of the advantages of such an approach is that anyone can put **real** credentials into the `.env` file, but they will never get leaked (since it is already ignored by `git`).

-# What the application does
+# What does the application do

 By default, nothing will happen upon the launch.

 The application expects command-line agruments when it starts (this mechanism is powered by Spring Shell).
 For example:

-`java -jar demo.jar -s SenderName -r ReceiverName -a MoneyAmount`
+`java -jar send demo.jar -s SenderName -r ReceiverName -a MoneyAmount`

 Here: